Nerd Prescribed

 Is it worth paying monthly for website management?

-If you don't want to deal with hosting, updates, or security yourself, a managed plan at €500/month removes the entire technical workload.
-Most solopreneurs find this pays for itself in time saved.
+If you don't want to deal with hosting, updates, or security yourself, yes.
+The Foundation plan (€350/month) removes the entire technical workload.
+Most solopreneurs spend 5–10 hours a month on site maintenance.
+At €50/hour, that's €250–€500 of your time — often more than the plan costs.

 Can I start with a cheap website and upgrade later?